JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 On the back-end side, Node.js offers us the option to build a similar system using the `events`[module](https://nodejs.org/api/events.html).

-This module, in particular, offers the `EventEmitter` class, which we’ll use to handle our events.
+This module, in particular, offers the `EventEmitter` class, which we'll use to handle our events.

 You initialize that using: